Joy-Nzangi/Laravel-To-Do-List/README.md

-# Laravel TO DO LIST
+# Laravel TO DO LIST with Mpesa API

 A to-do list app made with Laravel.
 Filter your items by oldest, newest, complete, and incomplete.
 The list items have a title, description, due date, and created date and time.
 Moreover, a user is able to edit/update, change the status (complete or incomplete), and lastly, delete an item.

-Users have to log in or register to use the app.
+Users register to purchase the app, then on the user can just log in to acess the to do list app.

 ## Table of Contents